clinta/klipper/docs/Config_Changes.md

 # Changes

+20210218: The [temperature_fan] config supports a new algorithm `threshold` which allows setting temperature thresholds and power levels.

 20210201: The `TEST_RESONANCES` command will now disable input shaping if it was previously enabled (and re-enable it after the test).
 In order to override this behavior and keep the input shaping enabled, one can